 If there was a specific problem, such as IUGR, diabetes, pre-eclampsia or other medical conditions, then there may be an increased risk that is associated with the condition re-occuring.
 Depending on the cause of your previous stillbirth you may be advised to take certain medication in the next pregnancy.

-For your own reassurance, you should not hold back from seeking reassurance if you are concerned about anything at any point during the pregnancy.
+You should not hold back from seeking reassurance if you are concerned about anything at any point during the pregnancy.
 You can find some tips here on speaking up in pregnancy.

 A note on flu vaccines in pregnancy after a stillbirth